gilbertl/S9/README.md

 ## State of Project ##
 I (Gilbert) have decided to stop working on this for a variety of reasons.
 I thought someone would be interested in picking it up or forking it, so I put it on GitHub.

+For a list of "things to do", see "wiki" and "issues."

 ## Demo ##
 Watch [here](http://www.youtube.com/watch?v=0d1Frz6l4OU "Demo")